 Can the UCI tell me the address of my favourite riders?

 The UCI cannot disclose ridersâ addresses.
 To obtain them, you can make an enquiry to the National Federation with which the riders are licensed or to their teams.
-Their coordinates are available on our site (see Directory).
+Their coordinates are available on our site.

 What events are organised by the UCI?

-The cycling part of the Olympic Games, World Championships and World Cups for all disciplines, as well as races in the UCI Golden Bike series (cycling for all).
+The cycling part of the Olympic Games, World Championships and World Cups for all disciplines.
 The UCI does however delegate this task to an organiser (or organising committee), which it appoints or approves, and supervises.
 The UCI does not organise races such as the Grand Tours (Tour de France and similar events in Spain and Italy) and others (classics for example).
 These events are organised by private organisers.
-Their races are however included in the UCI international calendar and are governed in every respect by UCI Rules.
+Their races are however included in the UCI International Calendar and are governed in every respect by UCI Rules.

 How do I go about obtaining accreditation for the World Championships organised by the UCI?

-The UCI site has a facility for online accreditation (see Web services) for professionals (press, National Federations, teams, etc).
+The UCI site has a facility for online accreditation for professionals (press, National Federations, teams, etc).

 How can I enter my riders in a UCI event (World Championships and World Cups)?

-The UCI site has an online entry form for most disciplines (see Web services).
+The UCI site has an online entry form for most disciplines.

 How can I enter an event in the UCI international calendar?

 This is done by National Federations.
-The UCI site makes available forms and documents on an ad hoc basis (see part reserved for National Federations).
+The UCI site makes available forms and documents on an ad hoc basis (Extranet National Federations).